moritzhof/MetalCPPwithoutXCode/README.md

 *    Metal buffers aBuffer, bBuffer, and cBuffer are created to store the data on the GPU.
 *    Data is copied into the GPU buffers, and Metal is notified of the changes.

-This can also be done in a a different way: You could generate random numbers and them directly to the device buffer.
+This can also be done in a a different ways.
+One way is that you could generate random numbers and then directly to the device buffer.
 Here is how you could do it that way:

 ```cpp
     MTL::Buffer* _A = _device->newBuffer(buffer_size, MTL::ResourceStorageModeShared);